What is takotsubo cardiomyopathy?

 - Irregular heart rhythms

-- Stroke from formation of a clot inside the heart
+- Stroke from a clot forming inside the heart

-If you have sudden severe chest pain or another sign of TCM, go to the ER or call 911.
+Call 911 if you have sudden severe chest pain or another sign of TCM.

 - TCM is a condition that can look like a heart attack.
-It usually does not cause lasting heart damage.
+It often does not cause lasting heart damage.

-- TCM results from a sudden and short-term drop in blood flow to part of the heart.
-Unlike a heart attack, it is not caused by a blockage in a coronary artery.
+- It results from a sudden and short-term drop in blood flow to part of the heart.

 - Sudden emotional stress can trigger TCM.
 So can a physical illness.